Stamp Duty Calculator

 Why Scotland Is Reviewing LBTT

-The review was triggered by three converging pressures: a sharp decline in buy-to-let investment in Scotland since the ADS was raised to 6% in 2021 and then to 8% in December 2024; persistent concerns from housing organisations that the ADS is deterring institutional investment in purpose-built rental; and recommendations from the Housing to 2040 framework for a more holistic property tax review.
+The review was triggered by three converging pressures: a sharp decline in buy-to-let investment in Scotland since the ADS was raised to 6% on 16 December 2022 and then to 8% on 5 December 2024; persistent concerns from housing organisations that the ADS is deterring institutional investment in purpose-built rental; and recommendations from the Housing to 2040 framework for a more holistic property tax review.

 Review Scope